eramireztorres/pyvideocreator/README.md

 ## Dependencies

-Apart from the Python packages listed in `requirements.txt`, this project also depends on `edge-tts`.
+Apart from the Python packages installed by default, this project also depends on `edge-tts`.

 To install `edge-tts`, run the following command: